18LEDs/kickflip/README.md

 ```

 Each invocation of the "Enable" button starts its own 60 minute timer so
 multiple car IDs can be active simultaneously.
+A car ID can only have one
+active filter at a time; attempting to enable it again will result in an
+error.